Most Important - Wear it with Pride!

 To create a modern look to your outfit, wear a Victorian collar shirt with a Ruche tie or if you prefer self-tying, use a stylish Windsor knot.
 A bow tie with Victorian collar shirt is traditional for formal occasions; if you want the "country" look, try a tweed jacket with business collar shirt and knit tie!

 The belt goes through the kilt loops located at the rear of the kilt waistband and is fastened at the front just above the sporran.
 The belt is optional when wearing a waistcoat.

 The sporran is worn at the front of the kilt with the chain strap going through the loops of the kilt waistband at the rear.
 The top of the sporran should be approximately 5-6 inches below the top of the kilt.

 The hose are usually worn two inches below the knee with the patterned top section folded down.
 Traditionally, cream-coloured hose are worn with the kilt; black, grey or a colour which complements the tartan are considered more contemporary.

-Often a favourite gift idea for the Best Man or Groom.
+Often a favorite gift idea for the Best Man or Groom.
 The "Black Knife" is worn tucked into the hose at the side of the calf with the handle of the Sgian Dubh protruding from the hose about 2-3 inches.
 Wear on the right leg if you are right-handed, the left leg if you are left-handed.